- Turn on two-factor authentication for your Apple ID.

 Set up Apple TV as a home hub

 - On your Apple TV, go to Settings > Users and Accounts and make sure that you're signed in to iCloud with the same Apple ID as your iOS device.

-- After you sign in to iCloud, your Apple TV automatically sets itself up as a home hub.
+- After you have signed in to iCloud, your Apple TV will automatically set itself up as a home hub.

 To see if your Apple TV is connected as a home hub, go to Settings on your Apple TV.
 Then go to Users and Accounts > iCloud and look under Home Hub.

 Apple TV isn't available in all countries and regions.

 - Go to Settings > [your name] > iCloud and make sure that you're signed in to iCloud with your Apple ID.